 Development of a Safety Management Platform - 2015

 Tom first turned to his developer from Virginia Tech to build a Safety Management Platform for the commercial fishing industry, but the platform was more than one developer could pull off.
 Additional efforts at partnering with developers moved the thesis forward and got a minimum viable product (MVP) into the hands of some users, but ultimately failed to get the SMS over the finish line.
 Having the MVP eventually proved invaluable.
 Tom met with investors and mentors for whom he could demonstrate the application and get advice.
-Eventually, he was introduced to a development firm in Philadelphia that could handle the project.
+Eventually, he was introduced to a development firm in Philadelphia that claimed to be able to handle the project.
 Four years later they were still struggling and a fourth development agency was brought aboard who brought the application up to the standards to be expected for a SMS.

-After spending two months meticulously defining the Statement of Work for what he believed to be the perfect safety management platform for the commercial fishing industry, a Philly firm was contracted to make it happen.
-A safety management platform for everyone who wanted to participate came to life.
-Manufacturers, training institutes, content providers, service providers, and most importantly, companies that value efficiency and letting their teams concentrate on what is most important now have a platform MAKING SAFER EASIER!
+After meticulously defining the functionality of what he believed to be the perfect safety management platform for the commercial fishing industry, multiple development agencies were contracted to make it happen.
+A safety management platform for everyone who wanted to participate finally came to life.
+Manufacturers, training institutes, content providers, service providers, and most importantly, companies that value efficiency and letting their teams concentrate on what is most important now have a safety management platform MAKING SAFER EASIER!